 - Promote professional development of fieldwork educators and capstone site mentors.

 - Monitor, analyze and communicate the impact of trends on the occupational therapy clinical education.

-To facilitate and sustain a strong and cohesive statewide partnership among academic programs and fieldwork educators in Michigan in order to promote and enhance quality learning opportunities for all occupational therapy students.
+To facilitate and sustain a strong and cohesive statewide partnership among academic programs, fieldwork educators and site mentors in Michigan in order to promote and enhance quality learning opportunities for all occupational therapy students.

-Occupational therapy fieldwork education in Michigan cultivates practitioners of tomorrow who employ occupation-centered, evidence-based practice, embrace lifelong learning, and proactively address professional and societal needs.
+Occupational therapy clinical education in Michigan cultivates practitioners of tomorrow who employ occupation-centered, evidence-based practice, embrace lifelong learning, and proactively address professional and societal needs.